xcp-ng/xcp-ng-org/docs/storage/storage.md

 Shared, thick-provisioned storage.

+For an iSCSI multipath configuration, please follow [these steps](../../storage/multipathing/#iscsi) first.

 In Xen Orchestra, go in the "New" menu entry, then Storage, and select iSCSI.
 Follow instructions from there.

 ### HBA

 Shared, thick-provisioned storage.

+For a Fibre Channel multipath configuration, please follow [these steps](../../storage/multipathing/#fibre-channel-hba) first.

 You can add a Host Bus Adapter (HBA) storage device with `xe`: